Below, find short descriptions about the level of access to places of interest in South Sulawesi.

 Access at BENTENG SOMBA OPU

 The large park can be explored on mostly well-paved alleys.
-It is allowed to enter the traditional houses; all have wooden stairs at their entrances, but some are shorter and flater than others.
+It is allowed to enter the traditional houses, but they all have stairs at the entrances, some easier to overcome than others.

 Access at LEANG LEANG CAVES

-The caves are spread all over an amazing landscape of cast mountains.
-Driving through this scenery is worth the visit already.
-Some caves can be spotted from the road.
-Some few caves are within possible reach for visitors with mobility limitations.
+The ancient caves are located in a magnificent landscape of Kast mountains.
+A drive through this landscape is already worth a visit.
+Some caves can be seen from the street.
+A few caves are accessible to visitors with reduced mobility.